 About Studying in New Zealand

-Undergraduate students wishing to study abroad--look no further!
-The "Land of the Long White Cloud" provides plenty more than gorgeous blue skies (and I don't just mean sheep).
+Undergraduate and graduate students wishing to study abroad—look no further!
+The "Land of the Long White Cloud" provides more than gorgeous blue skies (and I don't just mean sheep).

 New Zealand may be the last country discovered and the youngest country on earth, but its culture certainly dates back hundreds of years.
-The first New Zealanders, the Maori, migrated there from Polynesian islands; about 800 years later, the first Europeans arrived and began extensive migration.
-Today, the population of New Zealand is an interesting combination of south-Pacific islanders, Europeans, and a growing population of Asians.
-New Zealand is situated on two neighboring islands, and is home to one of the most beautiful natural environments on the planet.
+The first New Zealanders, the Maori, migrated there from Polynesian islands.
+Then, about 800 years later, the first Europeans arrived and began extensive migration.
+Today, the population of New Zealand is an interesting combination of south-Pacific islanders, Europeans, and a growing population from Asia.
+New Zealand is situated on two neighboring islands and is home to one of the most beautiful natural environments on the planet.

-English is the primary spoken language of the country, although some of the population does still speak the ancient Maori language (which would be very interesting to learn about; how many people can say they can speak a traditional, south-Pacific language?!).
-New Zealand is the perfect place for a students interested in a little bit of a wilder experience than English-speaking Europe or Australia, but still wanting to avoid many things getting "lost" in translation.
+English is the primary spoken language of the country, although some of the population speaks the ancient Maori language (which would be very interesting to learn about; how many people can say they can speak a traditional, south-Pacific language?!).
+New Zealand is the perfect place for a students interested in a wider experience than other English-speaking countries, but still wanting to avoid many things getting "lost" in translation.

 Different study abroad programs will provide students with different housing options.
 Depending on the type of overseas program you wish to have, you can find a program who's living arrangements contribute positively to your overall experience.
 For instance, if you need space to study, we would not recommend living in shared apartments.
 There are many options available to you, so be sure to research a program that provides exactly what you are looking for.

 The best part of study abroad is that not all of your learning is in the classroom.
 Many programs will include different sightseeing and activities to help ensure you see all of the best places that a country has to offer.